 All wooden structures disappeared after the 1907 disbanding of operations at the site, and two of the four ovens were removed to make room for the highway ramps leading from the Rock Creek and Potomac Parkway to the Whitehurst Freeway.
 As a result of this work, the grade elevation was raised about five feet and the main fire doors for the two remaining ovens were covered over.
 By the 1960s, the entire location had changed with the end of the Canal's use and its termination several hundred yards from the the kilns.

-A remnant of the original line kilns was restored in 1967 by the National Park Service.
+A remnant of the original lime kilns was restored in 1967 by the National Park Service.
 The highest remaining segment of the walls stands approximately 16 to 18 feet high.
-Made of stone, the structure is shaped roughly as delineated below, with brick arched opening located on both sides of the structure arms projected towards Rock Creek Parkway.
+Made of stone, the structure had brick arched openings located on either side of the structure arms that projected towards Rock Creek Parkway.

 DC Inventory: May 22, 1973 (Joint Committee on Landmarks)

 National Register: November 2, 1973